PradipChotara/JavaScript/eventloop.md

 5. This mechanism ensures that synchronous code is executed without interruption and that asynchronous tasks are executed in the correct order.

 In summary, the call stack is processed first, and once it's empty, tasks from the task queue are processed by moving them onto the call stack.
 This ensures proper handling of both synchronous and asynchronous operations in JavaScript.

+## How many queues are there in the JavaScript event loop?

+There are typically two main queues in the JavaScript event loop:

+1. **Task Queue (Callback Queue)**
+2. **Microtask Queue (Job Queue)**

+## Why are there two queues in the event loop?

+Having two queues in the event loop serves different purposes and allows for efficient handling of asynchronous tasks:

+- **Task Queue**: Used for scheduling tasks/callbacks that are executed after a certain delay or as a result of asynchronous operations such as `setTimeout`, `setInterval`, I/O operations, and event handlers.
+Tasks in this queue are processed after the call stack becomes empty.

+- **Microtask Queue**: Holds high-priority tasks called microtasks that need to be executed as soon as possible, typically before the next rendering cycle or task from the Task Queue is processed.
+Microtasks include promise callbacks (`then`, `catch`, and `finally` handlers), mutation observer callbacks, and certain browser API callbacks.

+## What is the execution order in the event loop?

+The execution order in the event loop follows a specific sequence:

+1. Synchronous code is executed directly in the call stack, in the order it appears in the code.
+2. Tasks in the Task Queue are processed after the call stack becomes empty, allowing JavaScript to handle asynchronous operations without blocking the main thread.
+3. Microtasks in the Microtask Queue are executed immediately after the current synchronous task finishes and before the next task from the Task Queue is processed.
+This ensures higher-priority tasks are handled promptly, contributing to smoother user experience and avoiding potential race conditions or inconsistencies.